nasa/Common-Metadata-Repository/schemas/resources/schemas/dataqualitysummary/v1.0.0/search.md

 ### <a name="dataqualitysummary"></a> Data Quality Summary

-data quality summaries inform users about the data quality of 1 or more collection(s) or dataset(s) and their granules.
-Dataqualitysummary metadata is stored in the JSON format [UMM-Data-Quality-Summary Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/dataqualitysummary).
+Data quality summaries inform users about the data quality of 1 or more collection(s) or dataset(s) and their granules.
+Data quality summary metadata is stored in the JSON format [UMM-Data-Quality-Summary Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/dataqualitysummary).

-#### <a name="searching-for-dataqualitysummaries"></a> Searching for data quality summaries
+#### <a name="searching-for-dataqualitysummaries"></a> Searching for Data Quality Summaries

-data quality summaries can be searched for by sending a request to `%CMR-ENDPOINT%/dataqualitysummaries`.
+Data quality summaries can be searched for by sending a request to `%CMR-ENDPOINT%/dataqualitysummaries`.
 XML reference, JSON and UMM JSON response formats are supported for data quality summary search.

-data quality summary search results are paged.
+Data quality summary search results are paged.
 See [Paging Details](#paging-details) for more information on how to page through data quality summary search results.

 ##### <a name="dataqualitysummary-search-params"></a> Data Quality Summary Search Parameters